Learn genomics

 What is the SAM format?

-The SAM format (Sequence Alignment/Map) is a text file format used to store how sequencing reads align to a reference...
+The SAM format (Sequence Alignment/Map) is a tab-delimited text format used to record how sequencing reads align to a...

 What is Tabix indexing?